tsusanto/gt/_posts/2025-02-04-homemade-soy-milk.md

 I enjoy soy milk, especially with chinese fried doughnut dipped in it.

 I got inspired to make my own when I visited a friend and she showed me her Joyoung soy milk maker.
-The soy milk was absolutely delicious, very flavorful and very creamy.
+The soy milk made by the machine was absolutely delicious, very flavorful and very creamy.

 I don't drink enough soy milk to justify an expensive machine but was curious if I could make it at home.
 I'm pretty happy with the results.